elixirschool/elixirschool/lessons/basics/testing.md

 ## Mocking

-The simple answer to mocking in Elixir: don't.
+The simple answer to mocking in Elixir is: don't.
 You may instinctively reach for mocks but they are highly discouraged in the Elixir community and for good reason.
-If you follow good design principles the resulting code will be easy to test as individual components.

-Resist the urge.
+For a longer discussion there is this [excellent article](http://blog.plataformatec.com.br/2015/10/mocks-and-explicit-contracts/).
+The gist is, that instead of mocking away dependencies for testing (mock as a *verb*), it has many advantages to explicitly define interfaces (behaviors) for code outside your application and using Mock (as a *noun*) implementations in your client code for testing.

+To switch the implementations in your application code, the preferred way is to pass the module as arguments and use a default value.
+If that does not work, use the built-in configuration mechanism.
+For creating these mock implementations, you don't need a special mocking library, only behaviours and callbacks.